 Jelly Roll Cake Recipe

-If you’re looking for yummy dessert recipes with raspberry jam, definitely try this one!
+If you’re looking for yummy dessert recipes with raspberry jam, definitely try this jelly roll recipe!

 - 3 Large Eggs